Dragonzz27/ResnetWebApp/README.md

 ### What I do in the process
 I fully realize the project according to the video, and deploy as container (docker) on cpu-only machine.
-I modify some code to satisfy the need since it is hard for container to use a GPU.
+I modify some code to satisfy the need since it is hard for container to use a gpu.
 So, finally I can train the model on my own machine using a Nvidia GTX 3060, and depoly on my Cloud Server which is running without an gpu.